SESGPreSales/datalinktest/readme.md

         container_name: pgcat
         restart: always
         ports:
-          - "5432:6432"
+          - "6432:6432"
         volumes:
           - ./pgcat.toml:/etc/pgcat/pgcat.toml

 ```

-This will start a container running `pgcat` ans listening to port `5432` on the host
+This will later start a container running `pgcat` ans listening to port `6432` on the host.

 Then prepare a pgcat config file (Save the file on the same folder as the `docker-compose.yml` is ):

 `pgcat.toml`